Lasting Power of Attorney (LPA)

 The Property and Financial Affairs LPA

 The Property and Financial Affairs LPA grants your attorneys legal authority to deal with and manage your financial affairs on your behalf.
 This LPA can be useful if you are abroad, physically or mentally incapacitated or simply want someone to help you manage your affairs.
-By having proper legal authority, your attorneys will be able to deal with all your affairs and the necessary organisations on your behalf with no issues.
+By having proper legal authority, your attorneys will be able to deal with all your financial affairs and the necessary organisations on your behalf with no issues.
+If you are an attorney then if a relative with dementia can no longer look after their finances an LPA gives you the legal power to take over.

-This LPA offers peace of mind that people you trust will be legally allowed to manage your financial affairs on your behalf when the need arises.
+This LPA offers peace of mind that people you trust will be legally allowed to manage your financial affairs on your behalf if and when the need arises.
 This can include the following:

 - Buying or selling property